 When he was selected as one of Pennsylvania’s forty best lawyers under the age of 40, American Lawyer Media said, “Dion meets that supreme standard of being a ‘lawyer’s lawyer’.
 That is to say, if I were in trouble, I would want him representing me.”

 In a world where everyone claims to be a “trial lawyer”, Dion really is.
-He has stood victorious in the courtroom in all types of cases, from business disputes, complex litigation(s) and insurance matters, to cases involving catastrophically injured members of our community.
+He has stood victorious in the courtroom in all types of cases, from cases involving catastrophically injured members of our community, to business disputes, complex litigation(s) and insurance matters.
 As you will see below, trying cases is what he does.

-Dion has extensive experience in trial and appellate litigation in state and federal courts and regulatory agencies throughout the region.
-He has tried and settled complex commercial litigations involving business disputes, antitrust claims, contracting disputes, healthcare issues, bank fraud and trade secret litigation.
-In addition, he has tried and settled many cases which have resulted in multi-million dollar verdicts and settlements, all of which have been collected in full, for people and families who have been catastrophically injured and damaged as the result of medical malpractice, professional malpractice, products liability, civil rights violations, discrimination and harassment and related personal injury actions.
-He has also represented Taylor Swift, former heavyweight champion Larry Holmes, as well as numerous elected officials throughout the Tri-State area.
+Dion has extensive experience in trial and appellate litigation in state and federal courts and regulatory agencies throughout the six states where he is admitted to practice.
+He has tried and settled many cases which have resulted in multi-million dollar verdicts and settlements, all of which have been collected in full, for people and families who have been catastrophically injured and damaged as the result of medical malpractice, professional malpractice, defamation and false light, products liability, civil rights violations, discrimination and harassment and related personal injury actions.
+In addition, he has tried and settled many complex commercial litigations involving business disputes, antitrust claims, contracting disputes, healthcare issues, bank fraud and trade secret litigation.
+He has also represented Taylor Swift, former heavyweight champion Larry Holmes, Baseball Hall of Fame’s Harry Kalas, as well as numerous elected officials throughout the Tri-State area, including Mr. Justice Seamus P. McCaffery, whose lawsuit against The Philadelphia Inquirer has been described as one of the most significant First Amendment cases in the history of Pennsylvania.

-Dion has maintained a “preeminent AV” rating from Martindale-Hubbell since 1999, and has a “Superb 10.0” rating from AVVO.com.
+Dion has a “Superb 10.0” rating from AVVO.com, and has maintained a “preeminent AV” rating from Martindale-Hubbell since 1999.
 He is a member of The National Trial Lawyers Top 100, and also the Million Dollar Advocates Forum and the Multimillion Dollar Advocates Forum.

-Since its inception in 2004, Dion has been selected as a Pennsylvania ‘Super Lawyer’ by Philadelphia Magazine and Law & Politics, and has multiple and ongoing recognitions for being in the Top 100 lawyers in the Commonwealth of Pennsylvania and also the Top 100 of lawyers in Philadelphia.
+Dion has been selected as a Pennsylvania ‘Super Lawyer’ by Philadelphia Magazine and Law & Politics, and has continuing recognitions for being in the Top 100 lawyers in the Commonwealth of Pennsylvania and also the Top 100 of lawyers in Philadelphia since the inception of “Super Lawyers” in 2004.
 This recognition is based upon a survey of over 34,000 lawyers and judges from the Commonwealth to determine the top 5% of attorneys practicing in Pennsylvania, and can be viewed in the “Ultimate Guide to the Top Lawyers in Pennsylvania”, found at www.superlawyers.com.

 In January of 2004, he was appointed by the Pennsylvania Senate as a member of the Joint State Government Commission Task Force on Real Property Law (Senate Resolution 244 of 2002).
 This Joint Commission is a standing group of attorneys and judges from across the Commonwealth who provide legal experience and advice to assist the General Assembly by recommending improvements and changes to Pennsylvania laws.